MatejJazbec/agda-unimath/src/univalent-combinatorics/unlabeled-trees.lagda.md

 ## Idea

-An unlabelled tree is an undirected acyclic graph `G`.
+An unlabeled tree is an undirected acyclic graph `G`.

 ## Definition

+The type species of unlabeled trees is the sigma of connected trees over the type of finite types.

 ```agda
 is-acyclic : {l1 l2 : Level} → Undirected-Graph l1 l2